 - Water bottles and holders

-For families, a bike trailer can be an excellent option for transporting younger children or additional equipment.
+For families, a bike trailer can be an excellent option for transporting younger children or extra equipment.

 Before you set off, make sure your bike is perfectly adjusted.
 A well-tuned bike is synonymous with comfort and safety.
 Here are a few points to check:

-- Saddle height: this should allow almost full extension of the leg with each pedal stroke**.**
+- Saddle height: it should allow almost full extension of the leg at each pedal stroke

-- Tire pressure: adapt it to the terrain you'll be riding on
+- Tire pressure: adapt it to the terrain you'll be riding over

-- Brakes: check cable tension, brake pads and/or pads for wear 4.** Chain**: clean and lubricate for perfect transmission
+- Brakes: check cable tension, and wear of brake pads and/or shoes 4.** Chain**: clean and lubricate it for perfect transmission

-To turn your bike into a real riding companion, consider these customization options:
+To turn your bike into a true road companion, consider these customization options:

 - Multi-position handlebars to vary your posture and reduce fatigue

-- An ergonomic saddle for optimum comfort over long distances
+- Ergonomic saddle for optimum comfort over long distances

-- Tires adapted to your itinerary (wider for greater comfort on trails)
+- Tires adapted to your route (wider for greater comfort on trails)

-Remember that every gram counts when touring.
-Choose your accessories wisely to avoid overloading your bike.
+Remember that every gram counts when cycling.
+Choose your accessories wisely so as not to overload your bike.

 Luggage, panniers and storage

-The art of bicycle travel lies in the intelligent organization of your luggage.
+The art of cycling lies in the intelligent organization of your luggage.
 A good storage system will enable you to enjoy your adventure to the full without being encumbered by excess gear.

 Panniers and storage options

-Saddlebags are the holy grail of bicycle touring.
-They offer watertight, easy-to-access storage space.
+Panniers are the holy grail of bicycle touring.
+They offer waterproof, easy-to-access storage space.
 Here are the main types of panniers to consider:

-- Rear and/or saddle bags: ideal for your clothes
+- Rear and/or saddle panniers: ideal for your clothes

 - Front panniers: perfect for balancing the load

-- Handlebar panniers: handy for things you need fast
+- Handlebar panniers: handy for items you need quickly

-- Frame bag: excellent for tools and snacks
+- Frame panniers: excellent for tools and snacks

-For bikepacking enthusiasts, brands such as Apidura and Restrap offer bags specially designed to adapt perfectly to your bike's geometry.
+For bikepacking enthusiasts, brands such as Apidura or Restrap offer bags specially designed to adapt perfectly to your bike's geometry.

 Weight distribution and organization